haochend413/Auto_Weed_IP/README.md

 - detect : use detect with -i flag
   `./awd detect -i path_to_the_images_folder`

-- detect : use seg with -i flag
+- segmentation : use seg with -i flag
   `./awd seg -i path_to_the_images_folder`

   The results will be stored in `~/Awd_Results` folder as a zip file named after time stored.